Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/RFC-api-guidelines-4.0.md

 > requirement so that existing version of the Ed-Fi ODS/API do not fall out of
 > compliance.
 This is subject to further refinement in this document drafting
 > process.

+### API Design Guidelines -> HTTP Verbs

+Change all usage of "UUID" to the more generic "unique identifier" or "identifier", so that the implementation is free to use any scheme, not just a UUID, as the identifier for a specific resource.

 ### API Design Guidelines -> Query Operators

 #### Ordering